Indian Cricket League: 2007–08 season results

+2008–09 season results

+Reception

 The ICL received some support from unexpected quarters.
-There was a fear that lack of access to infrastructure, like the premier cricket stadiums, would limit the success of the operation of the league, but support from various government bodies boosted the league.
 Camps were held at Mayajaal in Chennai, a private resort with adequate cricket facilities.
 The then head of Indian Railways Lalu Prasad Yadav showed his backing by opening all the cricket stadiums controlled by the Indian Railways to the league.
 Describing the ICL as a "good initiative", Prasad issued a statement saying that the BCCI and ICL should each come up with a cricket team and play against each other to show who's the best.
 The state government of West Bengal also agreed to rent its cricket grounds, notably Eden Gardens, to the league.
 In Ahmedabad, Ahmedabad Municipal Corporation provided its Sardar Vallabhbhai Patel Stadium for matches.

 Controversy

 BCCI Response

 The BCCI refused to recognise the ICL as a cricket league, and criticised Kiran More and Kapil Dev for joining the ICL.
 Kapil Dev's association with ICL was seen by the establishment as a conflict of interest as he was also the chairman of National Cricket Academy, a BCCI owned cricket facility.
-On 21 August 2007 Kapil Dev was sacked from his NCA post.
+On 21 August 2007, Kapil Dev was sacked from his NCA post.
 Subhash Chandra had earlier stated that the ICL will go ahead regardless of the BCCI's stance.
 The International Cricket Council gave a statement through its chief executive, Malcolm Speed, that the ICC would not recognize the ICL unless the BCCI chooses to recognise it.
-The ICC looks at the ICL as an issue to be sorted out by the BCCI.
-On 25 July 2012 Kapil Dev informed BCCI that he had resigned from the ICL.
+On 25 July 2012, Kapil Dev informed BCCI that he had resigned from the ICL.

-Faced with the threat of young players joining the ICL, the BCCI jacked up prize money for winners, runners-up and losing semi-finalists across all tournaments.
-An average domestic cricketer can hope to make around Rs 35,000 per match day from the season of 2007–08: more than double the Rs 16,000 they got in 2005–06.
-The BCCI has also planned to do away with honorary selectors, who will be paid professionals from September 2008 onwards.

-The BCCI started its own international Twenty20 league.
-The official league, which launched in April 2008, is called the Indian Premier League.
-The league model is based on the franchise model of the National Football League and Major League Baseball in the US.
+The BCCI decided to start its own Twenty20 league.
+The official league, which launched in April 2008, was called the Indian Premier League.
+The league's model was based on the franchise model of the National Football League and Major League Baseball in the US.